Deliver “Delight and Passion” to people

 Newman Yokohama

-Newman Yokohama, which opened at the west exit of JR Yokohama Station in June 2020, is our second Newman store after Shinjuku in Tokyo and is located on the first to tenth floors of JR Yokohama Tower.
-Atelier Tsuyoshi Tane Architects is in charge of interiors concept design and 10inc., is in charge of Sign concept design.
-I was in charge of interiors Basic, working drawings and interior administration, Sign Design construction, Environment interiors construction, Tenant B Construction, furniture and fixture manufacturing and A/B Construction General Management.
-It is creating a bustle as a new commercial facility in Yokohama.
-Each floor has its own concept and is comprised of 115 shops offering lifestyle suggestions across all genres including fashion, beauty, food, wellness and culture. environmental design that catches your eye when you walk around the building is in charge of the internationally active architect Tsuyoshi Tane.
-Each floor uses 300,000 different custom-made tiles to create a space that feels like walking around the city, even though it's indoors. < Company Project Members > [Development] Seiji Maekawa [Sales] Shinnosuke Nishida, Hironari Sakimoto, Ryutaro Ando, Masafumi Kondo [Design] Masaki Harashima, Raturu Hora, Akiko Onishi, Junya Hagiwara, Kazuhiko Komuro, Mika Kasawa/NODE: Hirofumi Negoro, Teruko Inomata, Fumiya Ito, Hiroyuki Nii [Production: construction] Keisuke Toda, Shuhei Tatsuta, Sokichi Yamamoto, Yumiko Matsumoto, Takeshi Koshige/Nomura Products: Kenji Takaba, Hirohito Usui, Teru Ariyama, Haruo Takada, Riho Murai * Nomura Products integrated into Nomura Arcs on March 1, 2022.
+Newman Yokohama, which opened in June 2020 at the west exit of JR Yokohama Station, is located on the 1st to 10th floors of JR Yokohama Tower as the 2nd Newman after Shinjuku in Tokyo. interiors concept design is Atelier Tsuyoshi Tane Architects, Signe concept design is 10inc. is responsible for. our company was in charge of interiors Basic, working drawings and interior administration, Sign Design construction, Environmental interiors construction, Tenant B Construction, furniture and fixture manufacturing and A and B Construction.
+It is creating a lively atmosphere as a new commercial facility in Yokohama.
+Each floor has its own concept and is comprised of 115 shops that offer lifestyle suggestions across all genres including fashion, beauty, food, wellness and culture. environmental design that catches your eye as you walk through the building is designed by Tsuyoshi Tane, an internationally active architect.
+Each floor uses 300,000 different custom-made tiles, making it feel like you're walking down the street while staying indoors. < our company Project Members > [Development] Moriji Maekawa [Sales] Shinnosuke Nishida, Hironari Sakimoto, Ryutaro Ando, Masashi Kondo [Design] Masaki Harashima, Hora Latul, Akiko Onishi, Junya Hagiwara, Kazuhiko Komuro, Minatsu Kazawa/NODE: Hirofumi Negoro, Teruko Inomata, Fumiya Ito, Hiroyuki Nii [Production and construction] Keisuke Toda, Shuhei Tatsuta, Sokichi Yamamoto, Yumiko Matsumoto, Takeshi Koshige/Nomura Products: Kenji Takaba, Hirohito Usui, Teru Ariyama, Akio Takada, Riho Murai * As of March 1, 2022, Nomura Products has been integrated into Nomura Arcs.

 #Urban & Retail